MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/quick_start_windows_10.md

 ## 4. Deploy Your First Container

 For this simple example a ‘Hello World’ container image will be created and deployed.
-For the best experience run these commands in an elevated Windows CMD shell.
+For the best experience run these commands in an elevated Windows CMD shell or PowerShell.

+> Windows PowerShell ISE does not work for interactive sessions with containers.
+Even though the container is running, it will appear to hang.

 First, start a container with an interactive session from the `nanoserver` image.
 Once the container has started, you will be presented with a command shell from within the container.